 How to Open a Champagne Bottle

-Here are my foolproof steps to opening a bottle of bubbly.
-You won’t have to worry about any cork-related injuries to friends or your ceiling.
-And perhaps more important, you’ll never waste a drop.
+Here are foolproof steps to opening a bottle of bubbly without worrying about any cork-related injuries to friends or your ceiling.
+Most importantly, whether you’re serving a vintage bottle, a nonalcoholic champagne or the best cheap champagne, you’ll never waste a drop.

 Step 1: Remove the foil

 If there’s a pull-tab on the foil cover, pull on it to cut through the wrapper and remove.

 Alternatively, use the serrated knife of a wine key to cut the metal foil right below the lip of the bottle.
 Set the foil aside.

 While keeping pressure on the cork with your thumb, gently twist the ‘o’ ring of the wire cage until it comes loose.
 You can leave the wire cage over the cork while you open the bottle, or carefully remove it and set aside.

 Cover the top of the bottle with a kitchen towel or napkin, and place one hand on top of the bottle with the thumb firmly over the cork.
 Once you’re certain the bottle is pointed away from bystanders (or anything fragile), slowly rotate the bottle while holding the cork with the towel.
 The cork should begin spinning slightly, allowing the gas to gradually and naturally escape.

 At this point, you should hear a gentle hiss.
 Don’t let it shoot out at full speed: Keep a little pressure on the cork as you slowly ease it out of the bottle.